nikolas/OWASP-CRS-Documentation/install.rst

     git clone https://github.com/SpiderLabs/owasp-modsecurity-crs

 Typically you'll end up with a folder named something similar to 'owasp-modsecurity-crs'.
 From here the process is surprisingly simple.
 Because OWASP CRS is, at its core, a set of ModSecurity configuration files (\*.conf files) all you have to do is tell ModSecurity where these CRS configuration files reside and it will do MOST of the remaining work.
 To do this you must use the 'Include' directive.
 This include directive can be used in similar places to where we used our SecRule earlier.
-It should be noted that OWASP CRS should be included AFTER the ModSecurity configuration rules which are available via the ModSecurity repo (at https://github.com/SpiderLabs/ModSecurity/blob/master/modsecurity.conf-recommended) which should have been configured during your inital installation.
+It should be noted that OWASP CRS should be included AFTER the ModSecurity configuration rules which are available via the ModSecurity repo (at https://github.com/SpiderLabs/ModSecurity/blob/master/modsecurity.conf-recommended) which should have been configured during your initial installation.
 These rules will configure ModSecurity options, such as SecRuleEngine that we used earlier.
-This configuration file should be reveiwed and modified as desired.
+This configuration file should be reviewed and modified as desired.

 Setup OWASP CRS
 =====================